chriopter/hugo-autopilot/README.md

 ### Installation

+This single workflow file handles all Hugo CI/CD tasks:
+- Building and deploying your site on push to main
+- Updating Hugo weekly with automerged PRs
+- Auto-merging Dependabot PRs
+- Responding to manual triggers and repository dispatch events

 1. [ ] Create a `.hugoversion` file in your repository root with your Hugo version (e.g., `0.123.8`)
 2. [ ] Copy the dependabot.yml template to your repository at `.github/dependabot.yml`: